See more. Know more. Do better. With the FreeStyle Libre 2 system.

 How does my patient’s caregiver receive alarm notifications?

-For more information and support, encourage patient to visit LibreLinkUp.com.
+For more information and support, encourage patients to visit LibreLinkUp.com.

 Can a user switch off the alarm sound and use vibration mode only?